YuanGongND/gopt/README.md

   pages={7262-7266},
   doi={10.1109/ICASSP43922.2022.9746743}}
 ```

+## Data

+The SpeechOcean762 dataset used in ths paper is an open dataset collected licenced with CC BY 4.0.
+It can be downloaded from [this link](https://www.openslr.org/101).

 ## (Google Colab Scripts) Train and evaluate GOPT with speechocean 762 dataset

 We provide Google Colab Script [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/YuanGongND/gopt/blob/master/colab/GOPT_GPU.ipynb) for quick test.